 It has been three years on my head two of which have been in southern California and a half year in Phoenix-in summer-mixed in with all of the other places I have visited-Italy, Indonesia, Sicily, Capri, and everywhere in Hermosa Beach.
 The Tasmanian hat has reached that point of being a so-called dead hat.
-When my mother said something to me about replacing it, a friend of hers remarked to her that since it came from Tasmania, it didn’t seem as if that would happen any time soon.
+When my mother said something to me about replacing it, a friend of hers told her not to get her hopes up.
+Since it came from Tasmania, it didn’t seem as if that would happen any time soon.

 The hat is easily washable so that it pops back into its stylish shape immediately following a round in the washing machine.
 At this point in time though, the Tasmanian hat truly has turned gray.
 I have been taking both hats with me on diving trips, one for the tenders and one for land use, but I am no longer sure it makes a difference.

 I can’t imagine giving up the hat.
 I think locally people easily recognize me because of the hat.
 They might not remember my name, but they remember me, the woman at the farmers market with the hat!